mlopstemplates/acr_template/readMe.md

 #### Setup Trigger

-We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that deploys resources required for setup.
+We have created sample workflow file [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that deploys resources required for setup.
 Setup involves creating an event grid subscription to the ACR specified in workflow.
 Creating this subscription will allow workflows to get triggered on events occuring in ACR subscribed.
-Only workflows having repository dispatch event `containerregistry-imagepushed` will be triggerred.
+Only workflows having repository dispatch event `containerregistry-imagepushed` will be triggered.

 User needs to set the following environment variables in [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) workflow-
 - RESOURCE_GROUP